 We welcome women who wish to practice with us as overnight guests.
 You must fill out the application here in order to arrange a visit.
 First-time visitors may generally request to stay for a period of up to two weeks.

 There are no scheduled retreats at Mahapajapati Monastery.
-Instead, at the monastery we are always in retreat from ordinary worldly occupations and concerns, and visitors join us in this routine when they come to visit.
+Instead, we attempt to live a life that is peaceful and secluded from the worldly life, and visitors join us in this routine when they come to visit.

 All visitors observe the Eight Precepts and participate fully in the daily schedule.